 How would we prefer people to identify?
 With whatever label they feel best suits, fits, captures, sums up, or empowers them.

-We don't think anyone who is only attracted to men and women should stop calling themselves bisexual, either, we just want to make it clear that a wider definition includes more people.
+We don't think anyone who is only attracted to men and women should have to stop calling themselves bisexual, either, we just want to make it clear that a wider definition includes more people.
 You don't have to be attracted to "more than two"!